-The City Charter in summary states the Comprehensive Plan must be adopted by ordinance and used as a guide for growth and development as well as preservation of open space.
-The Comprehensive Plan is reviewed by the Planning and Zoning Commission who makes a recommendation to the City Council regarding adoption.
+The City Charter in summary states the Comprehensive Plan must be adopted by ordinance and used as a guide for growth and development as well as preservation and open space.
 City ordinances should be consistent with the plan.
 Review of the plan must be ongoing, and any changes must go through the public hearing process outlined in the Development Code.